telvarost/TelsTerrain-StationAPI/README.md

   * Small Plants: red mushrooms and brown mushrooms

 ## New Terrain Features
-Use [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) to change generation settings.
-NOTE: Terrain tweaks do not affect already generated chunks.

-* Ability to enable custom biome feature distribution (pros/cons list):
+This mod adds the ability to enable custom biome ore/soil feature distribution (pros/cons list):
 * NOTE: Soil types only effect generation if their block generation is enabled (i.e. sand, sandstone, ice, and clay).
-Also note that cave soil blocks only generate between Y levels 0 and 47.
+  * Also note that cave soil blocks only generate between Y levels 0 and 47.

 |      Biome      | Soil Type   | Pros          | Cons         |
 |:---------------:|-------------|:--------------|:-------------|